llvm/llvm-project/llvm/docs/CommandGuide/llvm-objcopy.rst

  specified format.
 See `SUPPORTED FORMATS`_ for a list of valid ``<format>`` values.

+.. option:: --verify-note-sections, --no-verify-note-sections

+ When adding note sections, verify if the section format is valid.
+Defaults to ``--verify-note-sections``

 .. option:: --weaken-symbol <symbol>, -W

  Mark global symbols named ``<symbol>`` as weak symbols in the output.
 Can